csc301-winter-2021/team-project-4-labmotus/deliverable-1/planning.md

 #### Communications:

-Communications will be done via dedicated Discord server.
+Communications will be done via a dedicated Discord server.
 For communicating with our partner, we have weekly meetings Wednesday 10am through Google Meet, and we can email them with any immediate questions or concerns.

 #### Meetings: